hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ## DNS Configuration

 The configuration of the Bind 9 DNS servers is described in the following subsections.
-This includes the configuration of listen addresses, forwarders and access control list as well as the zone files for the DNS records.
+First, the server options are shown.
+This includes the configuration of listen addresses, forwarders and access control list.
+Then, the zone files that contain the DNS records are described.

 ### Server Options

-DNS server options in file `/etc/bind/named.conf.options`:
+The DNS server options are configured as follows in the in file `/etc/bind/named.conf.options`:

 ```
 acl goodclients {